 The challenge with fiery red marketing monkeys

-The first ‘but’ being that they typically have the attention span of a 5 year old child.
-A one paragraph exec summary and the bullet point conclusions is about the most information they can process in one go.
+The first challenge is they often have the attention span of a 5-year-old child.
+A one-page exec summary and the bullet point conclusions are about the most information they can handle in one go.

-And they will make decisions without context or facts quite happily.
+And they’ll quite happily make decisions without all the context or facts.

-6 months later, when our sales slowed down and we did actually need them, it took our sales team about 3 years to repair the damage to the relationship.
+6 months later, sales slowed down, and we did need them.
+But it took our sales team about 3 years to repair the damage to the relationship.

 Even if that decision turns out to be a stinker.
-Never look back is what drives most Fiery Red types (hence the See No Evil).
+Never looking back is what drives most Fiery Red types (hence the See No Evil).

 So, how do you work with these marketing personality types?
-They are sometimes described as “Be brief, be bright, be gone” and that’s a great tactic for them.
+They’re sometimes described as “Be brief, be bright, be gone”.
+That’s a great tactic for them.

-If you do need to meet with them, no more than 30 minutes for a meeting.
+If you do need to meet with them, keep it to no more than 30 minutes.
 Make sure there’s a 3 bullet point ‘action list’ summary afterwards (Reds love actions!).
 And ask direct questions if needed.

 Don’t pontificate or meander.
 Don’t do small talk.
 If you need them to sign off a plan, focus on the outcomes.
-They’ll generally agree with it and not want to go into any detail.
+They’ll generally agree with it, and not want to go into detail.

 Marketing Monkey 3 - Cool Blue (aka Speak no evil)

-Finally, we come to the Cool Blues or Introvert Thinkers.
+Finally, we come to the Cool Blues.
+Introvert Thinkers who speak no evil.

-These are the thinkers, the planners, the analysts, the people who like getting into the nitty gritty of marketing.
-Frequently ending up in Market Research type roles or if at agencies as strategist and planners.
+These are the thinkers, the planners, the analysts, the people who like to delve into detail and data.

-These types can come up with amazing and clever piece of thinking.
-Imagine if you have a whole team of these types, think about the great things you would achieve.
+These types can come up with amazing and clever pieces of thinking.

 The challenge with cool blue marketing monkeys

-They love to create long-winded and over-elaborate conceptual frameworks and constructs that appeal only to other blue types and are like marketing ‘death’ for everyone else.
-And who by they time they are finally, finally happy with an idea, the competitor has already done it and you are back where you started.
+They don’t do spontaneity well.
+And they love to procrastinate.
+To pick away at the articulation of the idea to make it cleverer than it needs to be.
+Creating long-winded, over-elaborate conceptual frameworks which only appeal to other blue types.
+But these are like marketing ‘death’ for everyone else.
+And by the time they’re finally happy with an idea, the competitor’s already done it, and you’re back where you started.

-Throw Cool Blues into the mix with talkative sunshine yellows and fiery reds, and these types will generally be the quiet ones in the corner.
-They’ll send you a great email three days after the decision you needed to make was actually due.
+Throw Cool Blues in with talkative sunshine yellows and fiery reds, and they’ll generally be the quiet ones in the corner.
+They’ll send you a great email 3 days after the decision you needed to make was due.

-Our advice for working with these types, put their name first to speak on the agenda.
-Read their emails and force them to do one pagers in Powerpoint if they have to (they’ll complain, but secretly like the intellectual challenge).
+Our advice for working with these types?
+Put their name first to speak on the agenda.
+Ask them to do one-page PowerPoint summaries, rather than sending long emails.
+(They’ll complain, but secretly like the intellectual challenge).

-Don’t worry too much about inviting them for coffee or beer, it’s not a big driver for them.
-They’ll probably end up leaving your business and going to work at a research agency anyway.
+Don’t worry about inviting them for coffee or beer.
+They don’t care.
+They’ll probably end up leaving and going to work at a research agency anyway.

 Earth Green Marketers?

-Earth Greens really care about the emotional well-being of others.
-And, marketers typically are quite self-centred.
-The only Earth Green marketing personality types we’ve ever come across in marketing typically work in administrator or team support type roles.
+The only Earth Green marketing personality types we’ve ever come across in marketing usually work in administrator or team support-type roles.

 Or end up moving into HR.
 And you know what?

 If you have one in your marketing team, please treat them with the reverence they deserve.
-That’s why Earth Greens do not get classified as Marketing Monkeys in our little framework.
+That’s why Earth Greens don’t get classified as Marketing Monkeys in our little framework.